Jaween/gameengine-web/README.md

  `npm install`

-3. Create your game by writing a class which implements GameLoop
+3. Create your game by writing a class which implements GameLoop (see `demo_game.ts` for an example).
+You may want to create a git submodule to separate your game logic into a separate repository.

 4. Pass an instance of your GameLoop to the Engine constructor in `run.ts`